Luggs123/FFXIV-Model-Exporting/Guides/VRChat Follow-up Guide.md

 # Resources

-- If you didn't before, you need the [VRChat SDK](https://vrchat.com/home/download).
+- If you didn't get it before, you need the [VRChat SDK](https://vrchat.com/home/download).
-- As a matter of preference, you may want to use a [Rero Shader](https://github.com/RetroGEO/reroStandard/releases)
+- As a matter of preference, you may want to use a [Rero Shader](https://github.com/RetroGEO/reroStandard/releases).
 - If you want to go hard in designing your avatar, consider using the [Dynamic Bone script](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743).

 # Materials